 - Taranis.
 Associated with thunder (His name means that), lightning, the sky, rain, truth, strength, order, protection, worshipped often by the common folk.
 He is known for wielding a club/thunderbolt and a wheel, which represents the sky, truth, and cosmic order.

 - Eponâ.
 Associated with horses, the land, sovereignty, fertility, harvests, domesticity, and war (particularly cavalry).
 As well as travel between realms.
 She is often depicted with horses, and also a key, and fruits of the harvest.

 - Brigantiâ.
 Associated with war, high places, protection, and possibly the strategic aspects of the battle.
 Some also associate Her with hearths due to the linguistic association with Irish Brighid.
 She is depicted with spears, swords, a gorgon’s head, and the globe of victory.

 - Nantosueltâ.
 A Goddess of valleys and domesticity with Underworld associations as She is depicted with a raven.
 She is also shown with a house on a pole and a beehive.

 - Sucellos.
-He is known for His large mallet and depicted holding a cup along with it.
-He is associated with the Underworld, as He is shown with dogs, and also with agriculture.
-Especially that of growing wine.
+He is known for His large mallet and is depicted holding a cup along with it.
+He is associated with the Underworld, Especially that of growing wine.
 A Deuoi of boundaries and Agriculture.